prikhi/pencil/docs/source/reference/behaviours.rst

 Width
 -----

-This behaviour is used to assign "width" attribute of the target object.
+This behaviour is used to assign the "width" attribute of the target object.

 Target object
 ^^^^^^^^^^^^^

-All SVG objects that have "width" attribute
+Any SVG object that supports the "width" attribute.

 XML Syntax
 ^^^^^^^^^^